 Leica M10 vs Sony RX10 II

 The Leica M10 (Typ 3656) and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and June 2015.
-The M10 is a rangefinder-style mirrorless camera, while the RX10 II is a fixed lens compact.
+The M10 is a rangefinder-focusing mirrorless camera, while the RX10 II is a fixed lens compact.
 The cameras are based on a full frame (M10) and an one-inch (RX10 II) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Sony provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.